gsherman/powershell/GetSolutionAttachmentDetails/readme.md

 * password
 * getSolutionUrl

-To run, from a PowerShell prompt: `.\GetSolutionAttachmentDetails.ps1 .\solutions.xlsx`
+To run, from a PowerShell prompt: `.\GetSolutionAttachmentDetails.ps1 .\Solutions.xlsx`

 Output will be `attachments.csv`, which is a CSV file of all solution attachments